alvaro-j/buylist-3.0/README.md

 ## Overview🎯

 Rebuild of my buyList project.
 This time it was build with TypeScript and React.js.
-Jsyk, this is my first typescript project.
+Jsyk, this was my first typescript project.

 ### Links🔗